 Kigali City Tour ~ An Insight in Africa’s Cleanest City

-The Kigali City Tour provides an in-depth look at Kigali, its past as well as present, guaranteeing that you to hut experience the lively Kigali city.
+The Kigali City Tour provides an in-depth look at Kigali, it’s past as well represents, the recovering lively Kigali city.
 Kigali city is a great place to begin or end any Rwanda journey as it’s conveniently located in the geographic center of the country.
 The city is clean and safe, with extremely welcoming people.
 Travelers will enjoy exploring the great cultural activities – including several award-winning museums, burgeoning music scene, and some of East Africa’s most memorable dining experiences

 One of the first things most people notice is that, particularly for an African city, Kigali city is spotlessly clean, partly because plastic bags are banned in the country but also because of a universal service called Umuganda when everyone gets together on the last Saturday morning of each month working on community projects like keeping streets clean, tending to gardens and helping neighbours.
 Do bear this in mind should you be on holiday in Rwanda during this time – many shops and businesses will be closed for the morning.

 Unlike other cities, Kigali City in Rwanda is a very organized, peaceful, relaxed, orderly, and chaos free city despite the continuous business that take place in the city center.
 On your Kigali City Tour, you will realize that streetlights and controlled traffic are in all parts of Kigali, which is not a case in many African cities.
 Looking at Kigali as a tourism stop Centre, we bring you various attractions in Kigali city that will introduce you to the history, culture and the modernized city that has risen from the ashes of the 1994 horrifying genocide.

 Kigali City as small it would seem, has major tourist attractions that you will visit on your Kigali City Tour, and some of which include the following;